Undergraduate Department of

 Liberal Studies for the 21st Century: Social Science

 URS 1006.
 World Cities: Quality of Life (3).
-In this course, major world cities are examined in terms of their natural, social, and built environments in order to assess those actors that promote quality-of-life and sustainability.
+In this course, major world cities are examined in terms of their natural, social, and built environments in order to assess those factors that promote quality-of-life and sustainability.
 Prospects for future growth and change are considered in light of demographic, cultural, economic, and political trends.

 Upper Division Courses